top of page

 A patient with access to their own health data can better understand their own health, can research their own conditions, can have better ownership of their management and can be more responsible for their health outcomes.
 The patient may also be better enabled to monitor prescriptions, book and cancel appointments and to check results and referrals.

-Note: Please be cautious when viewing your medical data once this access programme is rolled out and note that you may need to download information to view it.
+Note: Please be cautious when viewing your medical data and note that you may need to download information to view it.
 As such, if you are viewing your data on a non-private device please ensure you delete any downloaded items as well as logging off the system once you have finished viewing it, otherwise it may be available for other people to view.

 Poster-of-3-ways-to-get-in-touch-with-us-at-this-surgery.jpg